-ABOUT DOTTIE AND LARRY
+ABOUT DOTTIE AND LISA

 Dottie first encountered Buck Brannaman and his philosophy of horsemanship in the late eighties when she came upon a clinic he was doing south of Boseman, MT.